rianrajagede/iris-python/README.md

 This is a collection of simple and easy-to-read program, for Iris dataset classification.
 These are some different types of libraries available so that you can see the implementation difference between one and another for the same usage.

+> Check another dataset: [Palmer Penguin Dataset](https://github.com/rianrajagede/penguin-python) which is slightly more complex than Iris dataset

 ## Required Packages

 Please install `requirements.txt` file in each folder